toni-rmc/laravel-angular-integration/README.md

 * main.app2.js
 * systemjs-angular-loader.js

-Basically all of your HTML, CSS, JS and compiled TS files from `angular_apps` are distributed to `public` with the addition of **`Ng`** directory, which is the place where Angular lives.
+Basically all of your HTML, CSS, JS and compiled TS and SCSS/SASS files from `angular_apps` are distributed to `public` with the addition of **`Ng`** directory, which is the place where Angular and friends live.

 ## Listing and Explaining Commands